openhab/openhab-addons/bundles/org.openhab.binding.freeboxos/README.md

 ## Authentication

 You will have to authorize openHAB to connect to your Freebox.
-Here is the process described :
+Here is the process described:

 **Step 1** At binding startup, if no token is recorded in the Freebox Server (bridge) configuration, the binding will run a pairing request